 A good dentist will work at an age-appropriate level.
 You can make a dental appointment an enjoyable and fuss-free one by preparing your child for their first dental visit.
 It is important not to project your own fears and anxiety onto them.
 You can learn more tips here.
 The rapport between your child and the dentist should be built on the first visit.

-Being comfortable with the dentist at a young age is important in maintaining good oral health as he/she grows and enters teenage and subsequently, adult years.
+Being comfortable with the dentist at a young age is important in maintaining good oral health as they grow and enter their teenage years and, subsequently, adult years.
 Parents will be involved when appropriate.
-The dentist also plays a part in educating parents on diet and oral hygiene habits (brushing, flossing and the use of fluoride toothpaste) for young children.
-Before you leave the clinic, you should have an idea of your child’s dental development, your responsibilities as a parent and any follow-up care by the dentist.
+The dentist also plays a part in educating parents on diet and oral hygiene habits (brushing, flossing, and the use of fluoride toothpaste) for young children.
+Before you leave the clinic, you should have an idea of your child’s dental development, your responsibilities as a parent, and any follow-up care by the dentist.

 Together, you and your dentist can ensure your child has excellent oral health.
 Children may be anxious in a dental chair if they had a previous traumatic experience.
 Sometimes, they may also be uncooperative.